lee-xingfeng/lee-xingfeng.github.io/_about/about.md

 author_profile: true
 ---

-**Yuan Sun (孙元)** is a Ph.D. candidate (since 2021) at the College of Computer Science, Sichuan University, advised by Prof. Dezhong Peng.
+**Yuan Sun (孙元)** is a Ph.D. candidate (since 2021) at the College of Computer Science, Sichuan University, advised by Prof. Dezhong Peng (彭德中).
 His current interests mainly focus on multi-view learning, cross-modal retrieval, Learning to hash, and Image Set Classification.

 News:
 ======